See all RocketBlocks posts

 For example, consider the successful car rental company, Hertz.

-Below, we'll look at three fictional, representative Hertz projects to understand where Platinion fits in vis-a-vis other BCG technology units.
+Let's look at a representative Hertz project to understand where BCG Platinion fits in vis-a-vis other BCG technology units.

-Now, imagine that Hertz determines that improving their global reservation software could improve customer service efficiency and enable staff to provide better service.
+Imagine that Hertz determines that improving their global reservation software could improve customer service efficiency and enable staff to provide better service.
 But how can they accomplish this?
-Hertz doesn't have the right in-house talent to plan out the product needs, staff up an engineering and design team to build it and launch it.
+Hertz doesn't have the right in-house talent to plan out the architecture, scope the implementation, and run the program.
 This is where BCG Platinion comes in.

-How is Platinion different than BCG Digital Ventures?
+How is BCG Platinion different than BCG X?

-If you've already read about BCG Digital Ventures, often referred to as BCG DV, you might wonder: why wouldn't Hertz come to DV with this technology project?
-Aren't they the BCG group focused on building technology?
+If you've already read about BCG X, you might wonder: why wouldn't Hertz come to BCG X with a technology project?
+Isn't BCG X also focused on technology?

 Got a BCG interview?